school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

  * Next we will populate the directory with a project skeleton and some basic descriptions.
    * Create the directories described in the lession with command `mkdir`.
    * Try to add these changes to git.
 You should notice empty directories are not added, this is because git will only push files.
-   * To work around this issue, let's create a file named `.gitkeep` in each of the empty directory.
+   * To work around this issue, let's create a file named `.gitkeep` in each of the empty directory using command `touch`.
    * Now try to add and commit these files again.

+ * (Optional) Creating a project package
+   Creating a project package can be difficult for the first time, but the pay off is substantial: your project structure will be clean, you won’t need to change Python'’'s path, and your project will be pip installable.
+This is the standard approach in the data science world.
+   This is a minimal demo for a installable package.
+We encourage you to revisit [Install a project package](https://goodresearch.dev/setup.html#install-a-project-package) after completing the [python packaging](/modules/packaging) module.
+    * Create a file under `src/` named `helloworld.py`, with one line `print('hello world')`
+    * Create a file under `src/` named `__init__.py`.
+    * Create a `setup.py` file in the root directory with the following lines:
+      ```
+      from setuptools import find_packages, setup

+      setup(
+          name='src',
+          packages=find_packages(),
+      )

+      ```
+    * Finally, activate the project virtual environment you created earlier.
+Install your package:
+      ```
+      pip install -e .
+      ```
+    * To varify the completion of this part, you should be able to run the following code from a python kernel as long as the virtual environment is activated:
+      ```
+      import src.helloworld
+      >>> hello world
+      ```

 * Follow up with Hao-Ting Wang to validate you completed the exercise correctly.
-* We encourage you to revisit [Install a project package](https://goodresearch.dev/setup.html#install-a-project-package) after completing the [python packaging](/modules/packaging) module.
 * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources

 If you are curious to learn more about BIDS, check the [BIDS specifications](https://bids-specification.readthedocs.io/en/stable/).
 There will also be a training module on BIDS in week 2.
+We encourage you to revisit [Install a project package](https://goodresearch.dev/setup.html#install-a-project-package) after completing the [python packaging](/modules/packaging) module.

 Some documentation on standards for project organization:
  * the entire "the Turing way" documentation is relevant, but the section on [project design](https://the-turing-way.netlify.app/project-design/project-design.html) is the most important for this training module.